KCendana/ComputingFundamentals2/README.md

 Class projects made during my second CS class!
 This time, I delve deeper into the world of programming in C++.

-*If you click on a project, you can see the instructions below.*
+*If you click on a project, you can see it's summary along with it's instructions below.*

 Some topics covered: